cnwanneka/profile-card-component/README.md

 The URL of the deployed application is https://cnwanneka.github.io/profile-card-component/

-One of the challenges that I faced was getting the right font size but fortunately, the font sizes were provided in the starter code.
+One of the challenges that I faced was getting the right font size, but fortunately, the font sizes were provided in the starter code.

 I did some research on google for ideas on getting the layout right.
 This helped me to resolve the areas that I had issues.